pt-main/tycl/README.md

 ---

-By Pt, 2026, written in Lc and using Tap.
+By Pt, 2026, written in Lc and uses Tap.